cchesser/java-perf-workshop/docs/content/docs/jmc/_intro.md

 Another helpful means of identify within a method is including the line number.
 This can be accomplished by right-clicking in the view and going to __Distinguish Frames By__, and then selecting __Line Number__.

-:bulb: Generally, you don't need this, as it can be quite apparent by the base method being invoked where the cost is at.
+💡 Generally, you don't need this, as it can be quite apparent by the base method being invoked where the cost is at.
 Though, it may be helpful to include in some contexts.

 ![JMC code hot methods](https://github.com/cchesser/java-perf-workshop/wiki/images/jmc_code_hot_methods_line_number.png)